 Stuffed Chicken Thighs with Apple Herb Stuffing

-Tender boneless chicken thighs, seasoned and filled with a buttery, apple-scented herb bread stuffing.
-Juicy on the inside, golden and crisp on the outside — a dish built from scratch, built with heart, built to be shared.
+Tender boneless chicken thighs, seasoned with Boss Bird Blend and filled with a buttery, apple-scented herb bread stuffing.
+Juicy on the inside, golden and crisp on the outside — built from scratch, built with heart, built to be shared.

 Ingredients